YE-Stack/YEStack1/Readme.md

 6.Send result from Web app to android app on submission of output to Android app and display it on app through a notification.

-7.Notify Web app user & Android app user through whatsapp and SMS.
+7.Notify Web app user & Android app user through Whatsapp and SMS.
 A push notification is sent to the app user too.

 ## Our Implementation
 **The App** - -> The app accepts a string and a text from the user and then sends it to the database.
 This triggers a Whatsapp and SMS notification to be sent to the web user.

 **The WebSite** - -> The web user enters a string and number on the website which is then sent to the backend.
-Here the two st are rings are concatinated, the two numbers added and the result is sent back to be displayed on the website.
+Here the two st are rings are concatenated, the two numbers added and the result is sent back to be displayed on the website.
 Whatsapp and SMS notifications are sent to the app user and the final output is displayed in the app too.
 The app user also gets a push notification when the output is prepared.
 ### Tech Stack
 * The mobile app has been built using React Native Expo - -[Expo](https://docs.expo.io/versions/latest/)
 * The web app using Bootstrap - -[Bootstrap](https://getbootstrap.com/)